Download the print version

 Consumer data request

-3.22 If a consumer has given an accredited person a valid request (see paragraph 3.16 above), and the consumer’s consent for the accredited person to collect and use their CDR data is current, the accredited person may request the relevant data holder to disclose some or all of the CDR data that:
+3.22 If a consumer has given an accredited person a valid request (see paragraph 3.15 above), and the consumer’s consent for the accredited person to collect and use their CDR data is current, the accredited person may request the relevant CDR participant to disclose some or all of the CDR data that:

-- is the subject of the relevant consent to collect and use CDR data, and
+- is the subject of the relevant collection consent and use consent, and

 - it is able to collect and use in compliance with the data minimisation principle.

-3.23 In doing so, the accredited person makes a ‘consumer data request’ to a data holder on behalf of the consumer.
-The accredited person may make consumer data requests to more than one data holder where the relevant CDR data required to provide the requested goods or services is held by different data holders.
+3.23 In doing so, the accredited person makes a ‘consumer data request’ to a CDR participant on behalf of the consumer.
+The accredited person may make consumer data requests to more than one CDR participant where the relevant CDR data required to provide the requested goods or services is held by different CDR participants.
 The accredited person may also need to make repeated consumer data requests over a period of time in order to provide the requested goods or services.

-3.24 When the accredited person makes a consumer data request on behalf of a consumer, they must not seek to collect more CDR data than is reasonably needed, or that relates to a longer time period than reasonably needed, in order to provide the requested goods or services.
+3.24 When the accredited person makes a consumer data request on behalf of a consumer, they must not seek to collect more CDR data than is reasonably needed, or for a longer time period than reasonably needed, in order to provide the requested goods or services.

 - using the data holder’s accredited person request service, and